 “Honey has skin-calming and antimicrobial properties, making it a popular natural ingredient in masks designed for acne-prone skin,” Zeichner says.
 And yogurt is excellent in masks too.
 “It contains alpha hydroxy acid and can reduce acne,” Verma says.
 “Yogurt also contains zinc, B vitamins, lactic acid, and calcium.
 These all help with hydration and rejuvenation.”

-Aloe Vera + Turmeric + Lemon
+Aloe Vera + Turmeric + Egg White

 The consistency of this one isn’t like a thick mask, but the benefits are remarkable, especially if you’ve got some acne scarring.
-"Aloe vera has amino acids and two compounds called auxin and gibberellins, which promote wound healing.
-Aloe reduces inflammation and is great for treating sunburns, redness, and scars," Verma says.
-Combine it with lemon juice to help brighten up your skin (and to help with those scars too).
+“Aloe vera has amino acids and two compounds called auxin and gibberellins, which promote wound healing.
+Aloe reduces inflammation and is great for treating sunburns, redness, and scars,” Verma says.

 I keep an aloe vera plant in my kitchen (they’re basically impossible to kill) and will just cut off a stalk, squeeze it out into a bowl, and throw in the juice of about half a lemon and a big tablespoon of turmeric.
 Mix and throw it on your face.
 But be careful of the turmeric, which will stain the hell out of your counters if you’re not careful—but it’s worth it as an ingredient.